The Way We Jam: Production

 The idea for The Way We Jam came when the KRU brothers made their trip to Los Angeles, United States in 1995 and that's when they began to lobbying for songs from renowned composers there.
 While in Los Angeles, they get to know people in the music industry there, which consists of "engineers, production co-ordinators and people behind the scene".
 Prior to The Way We Jam, the group had recorded some English tracks in their previous albums.

 By then, KRU get in touch with their contacts in Los Angeles and sending them their albums.
 Although the brothers did not have a chance to meet these composers personally, except for London Jones, some of their contacts have the songs ready for them.
 According to Norman, the recording process for the album took a longer period to completed: "We don't want the [upcoming] album to be released in a hurry and just kept in stores and become outdated".
 Out of the 20 songs submitted to them, 14 of them make the final cut.
 Singer-songwriter Babyface composed and wrote "Sweet November" for the album, which Norman said that working with Babyface is not easy, admitted that "he [Babyface] rarely into the crowds".
 Award-winning composer, Diane Warren contributed "More Than Forever", which he commented, "when Diane Warren gave us two of her songs, we asked her to gave other song as it is unlike what we want".

 KRU also re-recorded "You Can Never Ask Too Much (of Love)" composed by David Foster and originally performed by American gospel music group, Take 6, which they shortened the song title as "Never Ask Too Much (of Love)".
 "Wanita Jelita" is the only song in the album to bearing the title in Bahasa Malaysia with lyrics written entirely in English.
 The brothers stated that their dream to working with renowned American composers and producers was fulfilled.
 For The Way We Jam, KRU incorporates entirely R&B, with a blend of dance and rap music.
+"Never Let the Spirit Die" was originally intended to be part of the album, but didn't make the final cut.
+KRU said the song was not included in The Way We Jam as it didn't meet standards unless it requires some revisions.
+Due to the deadline, the song was eventually dropped from the album.
 The album recorded at three different recording studios, 21 A Studio in Kuala Lumpur; Synchrosound Studio in Petaling Jaya and The Backroom in Los Angeles, while the mastering process was done by Don Bartley at the Studios 301 in Sydney, Australia.